Implementation of the Fourth Anti-Money Laundering Directive - Part II

 - the founder or founders;

-- the driver or drivers;
+- the director or directors;

 - where applicable, the beneficiaries, or to the extent that the individual persons benefiting from the foundation cannot be identified, the group of persons in whose interest the foundation is mainly established or operates; and